Council tax discounts, exemptions and disabled relief

 - empty and unfurnished dwellings will receive 100 per cent discount for a maximum of 60 days from the date the dwelling first became empty irrespective of who owns the property

 - once a discount has been awarded there must be a minimum occupation period of 6 weeks before another 60 day discount can be awarded

-- dwellings that are unoccupied and substantially unfurnished and are undergoing, or have undergone within the last six months, major repairs including structural alterations to make them habitable receive 100 per cent discount for up to 12 months
+- Dwellings that are unoccupied and substantially unfurnished and are undergoing major repairs including structural alterations to make them habitable may receive 100 per cent discount for up to 12 months

 - long term empty dwellings (properties that have been empty for 2 years) will be charged an empty home premium of an additional 100 per cent of the council tax payable